 But doctors don’t always know why a woman can’t get pregnant a second time.

-Risk factors for secondary infertility in women
+Risk factors in women

 Secondary infertility may stem from a combination of factors.
 These risk factors may play a role:

 Secondary infertility isn’t only a woman’s issue.
 It can result when a man has reproductive problems.
 Low sperm count or poor sperm motility (movement) can cause infertility in men.

 - Steroid use.

 - Injuries to the reproductive system.